Prominent Critic Of Xi Jinping And Communist Party Sentenced To 18 Years In Prison

 But it is Ren's sharp downfall that has sent the biggest chill throughout China's private business circles and intelligentsia.

-His trial occurred in the run-up to a major October meeting of China's top Communist Party officials during which Chinese leader Xi Jinping is expected to announce more details of a broad economic development initiative.
+His trial occurred in the runup to a major October meeting of China's top Communist Party officials during which Chinese leader Xi Jinping is expected to announce more details of a broad economic development initiative.

-Earlier this month, the ruling Chinese Communist Party issued new guidance advocating greater Party control over China's private sector.
+Earlier this month, the ruling Chinese Communist Party issued new guidance advocating greater party control over China's private sector.

-"We must educate and guide private entrepreneurs to arm their minds with Xi Jinping thought on socialism with Chinese characteristics for the new era and maintain a high degree of consistency with the Party Central Committee on political positions," the Party's general office wrote.
+"We must educate and guide private entrepreneurs to arm their minds with Xi Jinping thought on socialism with Chinese characteristics for the new era and maintain a high degree of consistency with the Party Central Committee on political positions," the party's general office wrote.
 "From beginning to end, we must be politically sensible people."

 The son of a former vice minister of commerce, Ren was part of China's political elite and a veteran Communist Party member who had expertly balanced critique with political survival.